 It’s worth noting that some petunias that provide excellent ground coverage also trail very well and look great in baskets and window boxes.

-Our recommendation for UK gardeners looking for trailing basket petunias is to choose either the Surfinia or the Wave petunia.
-Both of these petunias require little maintenance and grow prolifically with the potential for long, dense trails.
+Based on my experience, I recommend UK gardeners choose either the Surfinia or the Wave petunia.
+Both of these petunias require little maintenance and grow prolifically, with the potential for long, dense trails.